 Remembering details of an accident is important.
 But this can be difficult to do, especially when the claims process takes a long time.
 Instead of relying on memory alone, start keeping a journal immediately after the accident.

 For instance, write down what happened, including who was involved and what may have caused the accident.
 Include contact information, not only of other drivers but witnesses as well.

 If you have taken pictures, paste copies inside the pages of your journal with relevant notes.
 Also include a copy of the accident report with the journal.

 You should also list medical appointments and treatments that you receive for injuries sustained as a result of the crash.
 Include pain you are experiencing and the impact it has had on your ability to work or perform other tasks.

 Journals are just one example of evidence in insurance claims.
 You also need proof of how the accident happened, such as video from a traffic camera.

 Seeking Help from a Peachtree City Accident Attorney

-To learn more about the different types of evidence that can help build a strong claim, contact the Law Offices of Shane Smith in Peachtree City at 770-487-8999.
+To learn more about the different types of evidence that can help build a strong claim, contact the Shane Smith Law in Peachtree City at 770-487-8999.
 We can also assist in gathering other documentation and information that will be relevant to your accident case.